-Posts below comprise summaries of articles I have worked on.
+Posts below comprise summaries of some of the articles I have worked on.
 For a complete list of the papers I have been involved in see my cv (including links to online versions of the articles).
 For a more general summary of some of the work we have done, including press coverage, head to the research page.

 The Earth formed from a molten ball of rock, cooling rapidly at first, as it quenched to the rocky mantle we sit upon today.
 Over the ensuing 4.5 billion years, Earth’s mantle underwent a slow cooling.
 Although the precise temperature change of the Earth’s mantle over this period is debated, it has likely fallen by ~200K since the Archean Eon.